junxit/us-congress-bills-111/bill.md

 - Whereas we must honor and express the Nation’s gratitude to all veterans for their unwavering commitment to country, justice, and democracy; and
 - Whereas as the Nation reaffirms its obligation to provide veterans and their families with the essential support they were promised and have earned: Now, therefore, be it

-that the House of Representatives—
+That the House of Representatives—

 - **(1)** recognizes and honors the courage, service, and sacrifice of all veterans and their historic contributions to the United States;
 - **(2)** encourages the people of the United States to demonstrate their support for Veterans Day each year by treating that day as a special day of reflection;